nxdir-s/go-hexarch/README.md

 ### adapters

-The adapters directory contains the **primary** and **secondary** modules that handle communication between external entities and the core of the application
+The adapters directory contains the **primary** and **secondary** modules that handle communication between external entities and the core of the application.
+Adapters will be responsible for any data tranformations required for communication, as well as error handling, telemetry, and logging

 ### core